elektrofon/patchOS/README.md

 Install the app and it will find `patchOS control panel` for you.

+### If you are behind a NAT or a firewall

+patchOS uses `UDP` port `4464` to stream audio.
+If you are behind a NAT router or a firewall you need to forward `UDP` port `4464` to the IP of `http://patchos.local`.
+This is done by logging into your internet modem/router and finding the NAT or firewall settings.

 ## Notes

 patchOS is an experiment; not a product.